-- The derivatives market in India is nascent and does not have the volumes that may be seen in other developed markets, which may result in volatility to the values. - Investment in derivatives also requires the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the ability to forecast price or interest rate movements correctly.
-Even a small price movement in the underlying security could have an impact on their value and consequently, on the NAV of the Units of the Scheme. - The Scheme may face execution risk, whereby the rates seen on the screen may not be the rate at which the ultimate execution of the derivative transaction takes place. - The Scheme may find it difficult or impossible to execute derivative transactions in certain circumstances.
+- The Scheme may face execution risk, whereby the rates seen on the screen may not be the rate at which the ultimate execution of the derivative transaction takes place. - The Scheme may find it difficult or impossible to execute derivative transactions in certain circumstances.
 For example, when there are insufficient bids or suspension of trading due to price limit or circuit breakers, the Scheme may face a liquidity issue. - The options buyer's risk is limited to the premium paid, while the risk of an options writer is unlimited.
-However the gains of an options writer are limited to the premiums earned.
+However, the gains of an options writer are limited to the premiums earned.
 Since in case of the Scheme all option positions will have underlying assets, all losses due to price movement beyond the strike price will actually be an opportunity loss. - The exchange may impose restrictions on exercise of options and may also restrict the exercise of options at certain times in specified circumstances and this could impact the value of the portfolio. - Investments in index futures face the same risk as the investments in a portfolio of shares representing an index.
-The extent of loss is the same as in the underlying stocks. - The Scheme bears a risk that it may not be able to correctly forecast future market trends or the value of assets, indices or other financial or economic factors in establishing derivative positions for the Scheme. - The risk of loss in trading futures contracts can be substantial, because of the low margin deposits required, the extremely high degree of leverage involved in futures pricing and the potential high volatility of the futures markets. - There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counterparty") to comply with the terms of the derivatives contract. - Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices. - Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor. - Execution of investment strategies depends upon the ability of the fund manager(s) to identify such opportunities which may not be available at all times.
-Identification and execution of the strategies to be pursued by the fund manager(s) involve uncertainty and decision of fund manager(s) may not always be profitable.
-No assurance can be given that the fund manager(s) will be able to identify or execute such strategies.

-The risks associated with the use of derivatives are different from or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
+The extent of loss is the same as in the underlying stocks. - The Scheme bears a risk that it may not be able to correctly forecast future market trends or the value of assets, indices or other financial or economic factors in establishing derivative positions for the Scheme. - The risk of loss in trading futures contracts can be substantial, because of the low margin deposits required, the extremely high degree of leverage involved in futures pricing and the potential high volatility of the futures markets. - There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counterparty") to comply with the terms of the derivatives contract. - Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indicesDerivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor.
+Execution of such strategies depends upon the ability of the fund manger to identify such opportunities.
+Identification and execution of the strategies to be perused by the fund manager involve uncertainty and decision of fund manager(s) may not always be profitable.
+No assurance can be given that the fund manager(s) will be able to identify or execute such strategies. - The risks associated with the use of derivatives are different from or possibly greater than, the risks associated with investing directly in securities and other traditional investments.